I love the warmth of colours on these Stoneware pots, ideal for so many uses - flowers being the most popular.

 The smaller pots were used for jam and marmalade with waxed paper lids tied with string or rubber bands.

-These jars are an ideal size for holding cutlery and napkins, or with spoons in for table numbers
+These jars are an ideal size for holding cutlery and napkins, or with spoons in for table numbers, they give a vintage charm to your table decoration.

 A Victorian jam bottling factory was unearthed in 2010 during construction of the new Elizabeth train line in central London and thirteen thousand jars were found. https://archaeology.crossrail.co.uk/exhibits/jam-jars-marmalade-pots/